Celsius vs Monster: Is Celsius Better Than Monster?

 Celsius energy drinks are marketed as fitness-oriented drinks, focusing on natural ingredients designed to support health and metabolism.

-Some of their key ingredients include:
+Some of the key ingredients in Celsius drinks include:

 - Green tea extract, which is known for its antioxidant properties and potential to increase fat oxidation.